AMReX-Codes/amrex/CONTRIBUTING.md

 ```
 git checkout -b <branch_name>
 ```
-and do the hacks you want.
+and do the coding you want.
 Add the files you modified/added to the git staging area with
 ```
 git add file_I_created and_file_I_modified